martianbandit/Agentic-Coding-Framework/01_AI-RUN/04_PRD_Generation.md

 ## Your Mission

 Create an exhaustive, meticulously detailed Product Requirements Document (PRD) that precisely follows the provided template structure while incorporating the refined core concept and adapting to user-specific information.
 Your PRD must serve as the definitive blueprint for product development, leaving no ambiguity for implementation teams.
+When defining sections related to AI agent instructions, coding standards, or design systems, keep in mind the principles outlined in [`../02_AI-DOCS/Documentation/AI_Coding_Agent_Optimization.md`](../02_AI-DOCS/Documentation/AI_Coding_Agent_Optimization.md:1) and [`../02_AI-DOCS/Documentation/AI_Design_Agent_Optimization.md`](../02_AI-DOCS/Documentation/AI_Design_Agent_Optimization.md:1).

 ## Input Context